subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 As shown in Figure 27, the system uses two Convolution layers with $5 \times 5$ Filters and Stride $S=1$, and two Pooling layers with $2 \times 2$ Filters and $S=2$.
 The system reduces the input $32 \times 32$ images into 16 Activation Maps of size $5 \times 5$ at the end of the second pooling operation, before flattening this tensor and outputting the result into the Fully Connected part of the design.

+## AlexNet (2012)

 ![](https://subirvarma.github.io/GeneralCognitics/images/AlexNet.png)

 *Figure 28*

-## AlexNet (2012)

 After the pioneering work done in LeNet5, progress in ConvNets lay dormant for more than a decade.
 It was held back by the following issue: In order to train larger ConvNets with millions of parameters, it was necessary to have a large training dataset with correspondingly millions of images (this is required in order to prevent overfitting).
 Image datasets of this size did not exist until about 2010, when the ImageNet dataset was released.

-AlexNet is responsible for the explosion in interest in DLNs in the last few years.This network won the ILSVRC competition in 2012 by a wide margin compared to its nearest rival which was based on SVMs (it had a 15.4% top-5 error rate vs 26.2% for the next lowest network), and this opened up the eyes of the ML community to the potential of DLNs.
+AlexNet is responsible for the explosion in interest in DLNs in the last few years.This network won the ILSVRC competition in 2012 by a wide margin compared to its nearest rival which was based on SVMs (it had a 15.4% top-5 error rate vs 26.2% for the next lowest network), and this opened up the eyes of the ML community to the potential of Deep Learning.
 The architecture of AlexNet [Krizhevsky, Sutskever, Hinton (2012)](https://dl.acm.org/citation.cfm?id=2999134.2999257) was very similar to that of LeNet5, with the following exceptions (see Figure 28)):

 - AlexNet replaced the *tanh()* activation function used in LeNet5, with the ReLU function and also the MSE loss function with the Cross Entropy loss.